adamheins/shadows/README.md

   since we need to remember where the agent being chased was previously
   - general, the policy needs some memory since there are unobservable states
 * May have the policies just always make the agent go forward
+* Currently, even with a 1e7 timesteps, the agent just learns a single action
+* On the simple environment with variable enemy location, no obstacles, no occlusion, size (50, 50), DQN learns well with 1e7 timesteps
+  - currently saved with id=6
+  - it fails to learn with this same setup if the environment is 3-channel rather than grayscale
+  - this does **not** work when the local actions are used, but appending the agent position and angle to the observation makes it work!
+  - shaped rewards (with potential function) also seem to help
+  - using enemy speed = 60 and player speed = 50 works well, but upping the
+    enemy speed to 75 fails to learn well with 1e7 timesteps (the good run is `ppo/Simple-v0_7`

+* idea: train a model to predict where the other agent is despite occlusions

 ## Possible other games
+### Shooting Game
+* same occlusions at the tag game
+* you have health and can shoot the other player
+* clip size is very limited (same size as max health?), so one needs to reload often
+* can find health scattered about the map to recover

+### Other
 * Another idea for a game is to have one applying force to some body while bouncing off of other bodies subject to gravity and also shooting to propel others away (possibly to propel yourself as well?) and seeking to gather